Advancing Cervical Cancer Prevention Equity: Innovations in Self-Sampling and Digital Health Technologies Across Healthcare Settings

 Abstract

-Cervical cancer causes 350,000 deaths annually, with 90% occurring in low and middle-income countries (LMICs), despite being largely preventable through vaccination and screening.
-This review examines innovative approaches to address screening coverage gaps worldwide, analysing both established programs in high-income countries and implementation strategies for LMICs.
-Self-sampling technologies demonstrate significant potential to increase screening participation by 1.5 to 2.5 times compared to traditional methods, particularly benefiting underserved populations across all healthcare settings.
-Vaginal brushes achieve the highest sensitivity (94.6%, 95% CI: 92.4-96.8) for HPV detection, while novel approaches like tampon sampling show promising acceptability and performance metrics.
-Implementation strategies vary by healthcare context, with high-income countries achieving success through integrated screening programs and digital solutions, while LMICs demonstrate effective adaptation through community-based distribution (20-35% uptake) and innovative delivery methods.
-In resource-limited settings, self-sampling increases participation through enhanced patient comfort and cultural acceptability, while reducing costs by 32-48%.
-Progress toward the WHO's cervical cancer elimination goals require careful consideration of local healthcare infrastructure, cultural contexts, and sustainable financing mechanisms.
-Future research priorities include optimising self-sampling technologies for sustainability and scalability, developing context-specific implementation strategies, and validating artificial intelligence applications to enhance screening efficiency across diverse healthcare settings.
+Cervical cancer causes 350,000 deaths annually, with 90% occurring in low- and middle-income countries (LMICs), despite being largely preventable through vaccination and screening.
+This review examines innovative approaches to address screening coverage gaps worldwide, analysing both established programmes in high-income countries and implementation strategies for LMICs.
+Self-sampling technologies demonstrate significant potential to improve the uptake of cervical screening, thereby improving cervical cancer prevention compared to traditional methods, particularly benefiting underserved populations across all healthcare settings.
+Among self-collection devices, vaginal brushes achieve sensitivity of 94.6% (95% CI: 92.4–96.8) for HPV detection, while novel approaches like the tampon show promising results (sensitivity 82.9–100%, specificity 91.6–96.8%) with high user acceptability.
+Implementation strategies vary by healthcare context, with high-income countries achieving success through integrated screening programmes and digital solutions, while LMICs demonstrate effective adaptation through community-based distribution (20–35% uptake) and innovative delivery methods.
+In resource-limited settings, self-sampling increases participation through enhanced patient comfort and cultural acceptability, while reducing costs by 32–48%.
+Progress toward WHO’s cervical cancer elimination goals require careful consideration of local healthcare infrastructure, cultural contexts and sustainable financing mechanisms.
+Future research priorities include optimising self-sampling technologies for sustainability and scalability, developing context-specific implementation strategies and validating artificial intelligence applications to enhance screening efficiency across diverse healthcare settings.

 Article activity feed